 It is also worth looking at the financial status of the company.
 ESL has a net debt position, which to an extent leaves it at the mercy of lenders, who may not be as favourable to the company if the revised results leads to covenant breaches.
 The group have been acquisitive in the past year, and a good deal of intangible assets sit on their balance sheet.
 Net tangible asset value is positive to the tune of £97m, but this may change with adjustments.

 Net debt stands at some £160m as of the last annual report.
 Almost £30m of this is on a revolving facility (of which there is still £55m headroom) and £124m in loans.
-Total finance expense was £6m, so in theory this does not seem an excessive debt burden, but there are sufficient unknowns in the revisions.
-A large net cash balance would give some confidence to ride these problems out, but without that we can’t be sure.
+Total finance expense was £6m, so in theory this does not seem an excessive debt burden.
+But there are sufficient unknowns in the revisions.
+A large net cash balance would give some confidence to ride these problems out.
+Without that we can’t be sure.

-Accounting ‘misjudgements’ are pretty serious stuff, and investors have every right to be quite angry with management here, who are picking up handsome salaries for their troubles.
-Throwing straight dice is the least we should expect, and as with most errors I would think the motivations are to keep the charade going.
+Accounting ‘misjudgements’ are pretty serious stuff.
+Investors have every right to be quite angry with management here, who are picking up handsome salaries for their troubles.
+Throwing straight dice is the least we should expect.
+With most errors I would think the motivations are to keep the charade going rather than face the music.
 Certain company structures do not help either, with lots of pressure on different people.

-Even before today, this was a cheap share to purchase, and one of the biggest draws was the yield at over 5%.
+Even before today, this was a cheap share to purchase.
+One of the biggest draws was the yield at over 5%.
 But this seems in doubt now.
-A further draw might come when the shares re-open trade as the slated book value of shares is 62p, although quite what the assets are worth going forward is up for discussion.
+A further draw might come when the shares re-open trade as the slated book value of shares is 62p.
+Quite what the assets are worth going forward is up for discussion.